BBohdann/codeRecognizer/README.md

 3. Recognized data is returned via REST API
 ---

-# About the Project
+## About the Project

-This project was developed as part of self-study to strengthen Java backend skills.
-It focuses on practical application of image recognition, API design, and service modularity, preparing for real-world backend tasks.
+Developed as a self-study project to practice production-style backend patterns — REST API design, image processing integration, automated testing, and containerized deployment — beyond typical CRUD tutorials.

-# License
+## License

 This project is open-source and available under the MIT License.